toiglak/study-review-deck/README.md

-Compatible with Anki versions: 2.1.61 and above
+Compatible with Anki versions: 2.1.61 and above.
+Requires Scheduler V3.

 ---